collaborativebioinformatics/NIST-GREX/S1-mappability/ReadMe.md

 Pilar Alvarez Jerez \
 Last update: October 12, 2022 \
 Based on [GIAB CRCh38 Stratifications](https://github.com/genome-in-a-bottle/genome-stratifications/blob/master/GRCh38/mappability/GRCh38-mappability-README.md)
+All the following code can also be found in Github [code folder](https://github.com/collaborativebioinformatics/NIST-GREX/tree/main/S1-mappability/code)
 ## Goal:
 Generate T2T-CHM13v2.0 stratification BED file similar to what exists for GRCh38.
 Goal is to end with BED file with regions of low mappability per chromosome based on two stringency levels.
 ## Done: